Decades of deregulation and economic liberty, President Obama argues, have endangered and impoverished Americans.

 He has told voters in recent weeks that “we tried [the] theory” of deregulation, and it “hasn’t worked.”
 Further, today conservatives “keep telling us that if we’d just strip away more regulations, and let businesses pollute more and treat workers and consumers with impunity, that somehow we’d all be better off.”

-But the problem for the president is that, thanks to deregulation, we actually are
+#ad#But the problem for the president is that, thanks to deregulation, we actually are all better off.

 Of course, almost everyone agrees that the government should play a role in regulating certain segments of the economy, and certain risks cannot be mitigated by the market alone.
 But the president pretends that Americans have been, on balance, ill served by greater economic liberty.
 He often argues his case by conflating consumer, environmental, and financial regulation (most prominently using the investment-banking financial crisis to justify the Consumer Financial Protection Bureau).
 Deregulation may well have played a role in the 2008 financial crisis, but claiming that deregulation of all sectors has made Americans worse off is extremely deceptive.